bbauska/JS-for-webdev/README.md

     with some style
 ---

-#  JavaScript for Web Development by Boord Infinity
+#  JavaScript for Web Development by Board Infinity
 #  JavaScript for Web Development
 ##  by Board Infinity